 User Benefits: Lessees of these properties are the direct beneficiaries of the service.
-They are identifiable and excludable.
+They are identifiable and able to be excluded.

 District Allocation: Council resolved a combination of General Rate and UAGC to be the most appropriate, efficient and transparent funding tool for this allocation.